Tylian/XKit/XKit-Packs.md

 * Do write good descriptions that assist the user on using the extension.
 * Do pick a nice icon for your extension.
 * Do be nice to your users and take their feedback seriously.
+* Do create a sideblog and open it's ask box for bug reports and feedback.

 ### Don't
 * Don't write malicious code: that includes, but not limited to, displaying ads, posting stuff without user permission, trying to gain control of the user's account, modify/break other extensions.
 If you're found to write malicious code, your XCloud account will be terminated.